dejitheog/HNG-INTERNSHIP-/README.md

 ## Technologies Used

-HTML5 — semantic and accessible markup
+HTML — semantic and accessible markup

 CSS — responsive design with Flexbox and media queries